WWRI (AM): Translator

-After originally filing on January 31, 2018 for a construction permit (CP) to sign-on a 78-watt FM Translator on 107.5 MHz but amending their CP request to 107.1 MHz at 15 watts and, later, 10 watts (because WSJW also selected 107.5 MHz as the frequency in their FM Translator application but their signal was much larger so Hall Communications decided to amend their CP to a different frequency), Townsquare Media New Bedford License, LLC filed a Petition to Deny against the amendment to the CP request (most likely out of concern for the potential for "co-channel interference" with WFHN in nearby Fairhaven, Massachusetts) and later to 1 watt at 107.1 MHz (only to also have that amended CP challenged), the FM translator application for WPVD was amended to 106.9 MHz (at 2 watts) on February 19, 2019.
+After originally filing on January 31, 2018, for a construction permit (CP) to sign-on a 78-watt FM translator on 107.5 MHz but amending their CP request to 107.1 MHz with 15 watts and, later, 10 watts (because WSJW also selected 107.5 MHz as the frequency in their FM translator application but their signal was much larger so Hall Communications decided to amend their CP to a different frequency), Townsquare Media New Bedford License, LLC filed a Petition to Deny against the amendment to the CP request (most likely out of concern for the potential for "co-channel interference" with WFHN in nearby Fairhaven, Massachusetts) and later to 1 watt on 107.1 MHz (only to also have that amended CP challenged), the FM translator application for WPVD was amended to 106.9 MHz (with 2 watts) on February 19, 2019.
 On May 6, 2019, the FCC granted this FM translator application a 3-year CP (because there were no objections to the CP being amended to 106.9 MHz), in spite of the likely heavy "adjacent-channel shortspacing" with WMJX in nearby Boston that this new 2-watt FM translator may encounter; this translator was granted the callsign W295DJ.
-On October 2, 2019, the FCC granted Hall Communications permission to have the FM translator application for WPVD amended to 105.5 MHz (at 250 watts, the maximum for FM translator stations), meaning that this FM translator will be short-spaced on the frequency with WQGN-FM in Groton, Connecticut; the callsign of this translator was changed to W288EE to reflect its amendment to 105.5 MHz.
-On October 1, 2020 at 5:30 p.m., this translator signed on-the-air.
+On October 2, 2019, the FCC granted Hall Communications permission to have the FM translator application for WPVD amended to 105.5 MHz (with 250 watts, the maximum for FM translator stations), meaning that this FM translator will be short-spaced on the frequency with WQGN-FM in Groton, Connecticut; the callsign of this translator was changed to W288EE to reflect its amendment to 105.5 MHz.
+On October 1, 2020, at 5:30 p.m., this translator signed on-the-air.